nesi/hpc_training/_lessons/maui-and-mahuika/02-migration.md

 ## Data Migration

-Home directories from Pan have been copied into a subdirectory of your Mahuika home directory, and project directories copied into _/nesi/project_.
+Home directories from Pan have been copied into a subdirectory of your Mahuika home directory named _pan_home_, and project directories similarly copied into a  subdirectory of you new project directory _/nesi/project/projectcode_.
 We will be synchronising these repeatedly while Pan is still available.

 ## Differences from Pan